Code-Institute-Submissions/story-chain/README.md

 User story: As a user, I would like to have a personal environment (profile page) where I can see everything I have posted.

 - After a user has had a successful login or registration, he is redirected to his personal profile page.
-Here he can see any previous submitted content and have full account control by having the ability to change a username, change a password and delete his account.
+Here he can see any previous started stories and have full account control by having the ability to change a username, change a password and delete his account.
-Also a section for 'add' as story is given.
+Also a section for 'add' a story is given.

 - All is working as intended.